mikenomitch/platemail/README.md

 The backend should have:

-- An example resource with schema/model/controller/view/routing
+- An example resource with schema/model/controller/view/routing - (done)
 - API routes and Browser Routes
 - A barebones user model with sign up/in/out
   - Including tokens for password reset